-WLEE 101 Introduction to Outdoor Education

-This course explores the theories, principles and skills of wilderness leadership and experiential education, including the historical and philosophical foundations.
-Field experiences may include minimum impact backcountry travel and living skills, environmental ethics and interpretation, navigation, climbing, canoeing, sea kayaking and trail service opportunities.
-There is a required weekend trip.
+WLEE 101 Introduction to Outdoor Education This course explores the theories, principles and skills of wilderness leadership and experiential education, including the historical and philosophical foundations.
+Field experiences may include minimum impact backcountry travel and living skills, environmental ethics and interpretation, weekend trip.